karmapa/is-pb-id/README.md

 # isPbId
-A function to check if it's vaid karmapa pb id
+A function to check if it's valid karmapa pb id

 ## Useage